gl0bsec/Documents/pages/simple-report.md

-# Interesting title that explains what happend
+# Interesting title that explains what happened
 - ## Overview
+	- What happened
-	-
+	- **At time of writing:**
 - ## Notable developments
-	-
+	- Observations
 - ## Timeline of events
+	- Day-Month
+		- event
+- ## Outlook
 	-
-- ## Outlook
 	-